Massimo Bianchini & Mario Pasqualotto (Mongoose Publishing)

 Chapter III: You didn’t think there weren’t any prestige classes did you?

 This is a d20 campaign supplement and each d20 supplement is contractually obligated to give us prestige classes so we might as well get on with it.
-Fortunately for us, they are flavourful as hell without being mechanically useless (several useless feat-tax entry requirements nonwithstanding, t’is a price worth paying).
-As one would expect, a lot of the prestige classes are focused around either the gritty anti-heroes teethering on the brink of corruption one would expect in a dark fantasy world or the more traditional wholesome heroes and terrifying villains.
+Fortunately for us, they are flavorful as hell without being mechanically useless (several useless feat-tax entry requirements notwithstanding, t’is a price well worth paying).
+The majority of the prestige classes are focused around either the gritty anti-heroes teetering on the brink of corruption one would expect in a dark fantasy world or the more traditional wholesome heroes and terrifying villains.

-Turn your rogue into a shapeshifting weirdo that can fade from memory, toughen up your wizard with unwholesome thaumaturgical experimentation at the cheap price of your diplomacy skill, get more out of your Scythe specialised fighter, play that guy from The Darkness, beef up your divine spellcaster or paladin with some nice anti-undead abilities and attack bonus progression at the cost of spell progression, annoy your players with a creepy priest that voluntarily possesses himself for kool powers, peer beyond the flimsy veil of reality and through illusion rewrite the real (or play the greatest illusionist evar), turn your bard into a terriying puppet master with living puppets, play as Solomon Kane with cleric spells, turn your druid into a horrific, disease carrying mutant monster etc. etc. Basically, all of these prestige classes are great and would add to your Nephandum grimdark horror campaign.
-Hardly any explanation of where your pc got his super special awesome powers is given, as is only right and proper, since that would depend on your campaign world and the GM.
-Nice and frequent use of rituals to gain certain abilities too.
-No prestige class is explicitly connected with one of the Ancestral Terrors, though it is easy to see which class goes where if you feel like drawing some dots.
+Turn your rogue into a shape-shifting weirdo that can fade from memory!
+Toughen up your wizard with unwholesome thaumaturgical experimentation at the cheap price of your Diplomacy skill!
+Get more out of your Scythe specialized fighter!
+Play that guy from The Darkness (the comic not the band)!
+Beef up your divine spellcaster or paladin with some nice anti-undead abilities and attack bonus progression at the cost of spell progression!
+Annoy your players with a creepy priest that voluntarily invites possession for kool powers!
+Peer beyond the flimsy veil of reality and through illusion rewrite the real!
+Turn your bard into a terrifying puppet master with living puppets!
+Play as Solomon Kane with cleric spells!
+Turn your druid into a horrific, disease carrying mutant monster!
+With Nephandum, You Can!

 Great section overall.